 Set File to the location of the file you want to output (only available when Output to set to Single file).
+The location can use file name variables to dynamically change output file names based on input file names.

 Set Files column to the column containing the location of the files you want to output to (only available when Output to set to Multiple files).